Venture

 User impact

-• Incentivised local spending through rewards and challenges
+Encouraged local spending through rewards and challenge-based engagement

 Business impact